alexwlchan/python-taskpaper/README.rst

 I will probably change the API in a non-backwards compatible way before 1.0.
 User beware.

-Look in the `docs` directory for some examples of how I'm using it.
+Look in the ``docs`` directory for some examples of how I'm using it.
+I'll write proper documentation soon.

 What does it require?
 *********************